akashacms/epub-guide/documents/2b-install-akashacms.html.md

 ---

 Now that Node.js and Grunt are installed we can follow the instructions to install AkashaCMS.
-As we said, AkashaCMS is a "content management system" which basically means it builds an HTML website from a bunch of documents.

 See [akashacms.com/install.html](http://akashacms.com/install.html) for more details on how to install AkashaCMS.
 The basic process is: